wenshan1212/graduate-code/README.md

 * If you want to train ACDC dataset with 7% labeled data, you need to enter ```python ACDC_labelnum7_train.py --run_mode pretrain_then_selftrain```
 * If you want to train LA dataset with 4% labeled data, you need to enter ```python LA_labelnum4_train.py ```
 * If you want to train LA dataset with 8% labeled data, you need to enter ```python LA_labelnum8_train.py ```
+* If you want to train pancreas-NIH dataset with 20% labeled data, you need to enter ```python -m torch.distributed.launch pancreas_labelnum20_train.py ```

 #### Tips:
 * If you failed to training, maybe can enter ```apt-get install libx11-6```